anilkumbalam/tenet-content/articles/antennas-performance.md

 - Losses in the coil and conductor remain

-**Key Insight:** Compact antennas can be made to work through loading, but this comes at the cost of efficiency and bandwidth.
+**Lessons for Engineers:** Compact antennas can be made to work through loading, but this comes at the cost of efficiency and bandwidth.

 This raises a further challenge; how can a single antenna operate efficiently across multiple frequencies?